 The trust is currently submitting CIF bids on behalf of three of the schools within the trust.
-The projects include roofing, drainage, heating and fire safety.
+The projects include roofing and heating.

 Auditor

 In so far as the trustees are aware:

 - there is no relevant audit information of which the charitable company's auditor is unaware; and - the trustees have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information.